-- Teachers incorporate well-selected, engaging and visually appealing texts into all subjects, when appropriate. - Texts will include a range of fiction, non-fiction and, where appropriate, poetry. - Pre-reading may be used so that pupils engage with more complex reading in a low stakes manner and generate interest in the subject content.
+- Teachers incorporate well-selected texts and reading opportunities into all subjects. - Texts will include a range of fiction, non-fiction and, where appropriate, poetry. - Pre-reading may be used so that pupils engage with more complex reading in a low stakes manner and generate interest in the subject content.